koblas/angular-base/README.md

 # Learning Angular

 Fundamentally this is a project I'm working on to learn agular without a whole ton of legacy.
-Though I'm also thinking it's useful to understand the bits and pieces to make a meaningful and useful application.
+Though I'm also thinking it's useful to understand the bits and pieces to make a meaningful and useful application.  *Note*: This is written in python3 though it should run in 2.7 (nothing should prevent it)

 Ideas that are incorporated: